-The FY 2017 NSGP contributes to the implementation of the National Preparedness System by supporting the building, sustainment, and delivery of core capabilities.
+The FY 2018 NSGP contributes to the implementation of the National Preparedness System by supporting the building, sustainment, and delivery of core capabilities.
 The core capabilities are essential for the execution of critical tasks identified in the National Planning Frameworks for each of the five mission areas outlined in the Goal.
-Delivering core capabilities requires the combined effort of the whole community, rather than the exclusive effort of any single organization or level of government.
 The NSGP allowable costs support efforts to build and sustain core capabilities across the Prevention, Protection, Mitigation, Response, and Recovery mission areas described in the Goal.